Skip to main content

 The proposal, titled "Protein Activity and Oligomer Stability in Cell Membrane," will focus on questions surrounding how proteins oligomerize in cell membrane, or in other words, how membrane-spanning proteins that function in units containing more than one subunit, assemble in nature.

 "The selective permeability of cell membranes, which is essential for all life forms that we know, is conferred by membrane proteins," Wei said.
-"Approximately 80 percent of membrane proteins with known structures exist as oligomers when
+"Approximately 80 percent of membrane proteins with known structures

 By Kathy Johnson, Sarah Geegan